theodoragirgis/rebound/docs/simulationvariables.md

 :   This is the number of active particles in the simulation.
     Only active particles contribute to the force in the gravity calculation.
     The default is -1 which means the number of active particles is equal to the number of particles, `N`.
-    Particles with an index larger or equal than `N_active` are considered testparticles.
+    Particles with an index larger or equal than `N_active` are considered test-particles.

-    The following example sets up a simulation with two active particles and one massless test particle.
+    The following example sets up a simulation with two active particles and one massless test-particle.
     === "C"
         ```c
         struct reb_simulation* r = reb_create_simulation();